Nurou/java-programming/data/part-6/3-introduction-to-testing.md

 <!-- Testit ovat testiluokassa olevia metodeja ja jokainen testi testaa yksittäistä asiaa.
 Aloitetaan luokan Laskin testaaminen -- luodaan ensin testimetodi, jossa varmistetaan, että juuri luodun laskimen sisältämä arvo on 0. -->

-Tests are methods of the test class where each test tests an individual unit.
+Tests are methods that belong to a test class - each test tests an individual unit.
 Let's begin testing the class -- we start off by creating a test method that confirms that the newly created calculator's value is intially 0.

 <!-- ```java
 import static org.junit.Assert.assertEquals;